 New casino gamblers on the Web are often impressed with their ability to get free money to play with just by signing up to play at an Internet casino.
 These offers are there to incentivize new players to sign up and gamble.
 They seem, at first glance, anyway, to be a can’t-lose situation.

-The reality is not as pretty.
+The reality is not quite as pretty.

-Here’s how most online casino signup bonuses work:
+Here’s how most online casino signup bonuses work.

 You deposit a certain amount of money, and the casino matches those funds at a certain bonus percentage.
 For example, you might be playing at a casino with a 200% matching bonus worth up to $400.

-But casinos don’t want to be taken advantage of.
+Casinos don’t want to be taken advantage of.
 Early advantage gamblers quickly did the math on these kinds of promotions and figured out that they could use the extra funds to get an edge over the casino.

 In the early days of Internet gambling, wagering requirements for cashing out were minimal.
 You were generally only required to wager your entire deposit plus bonus once before cashing out.
 In the case of the example I’m using now, you’d need to make $600 in wagers before being eligible to cash out.